 The implementation in Excel is as follows:

-To calculate the revised NII figure after the project rate rise has happened we change the relevant reference rate and recalculate interest income and expense figures using a slightly different formula.
+To calculate the revised NII figure after the projected rate rise, change the relevant reference rate and recalculate interest income and expense figures using a slightly different formula.

-Because of the change in interest rate there has been a shift in net interest income.
-Despite the fact that rates rose, net interest income is projected to declined from 159 million to 136.5 million.
+Because of the change in interest rate, there has been a shift in net interest income.
+Despite the rate increase, the projection for net interest income is a decline from 159 million to 136.5 million.
 Why is that?

 The explanation is simple.
-When you look at the structure of the balance sheet you can see that assets are invested in relatively longer term and are relatively immune to changes in interest rates.
-However, liabilities are primarily concentrated in the shorter term and re-price much faster than assets.
-This balance sheet structure is known as a liability sensitive balance sheet.
+When you look at the structure of the balance sheet you see assets invested in the relatively long term.
+Hence, they are relatively immune to changes in interest rates.
+However, liabilities concentration is in the shorter term and they re-price much faster than assets.
+This balance sheet structure is a liability sensitive balance sheet.
 Liability sensitive because liabilities re-price faster than assets.
-When rates rise, as is in our case, a liability sensitive balance sheet will generate a declining trend in net interest income.
+We have a liability sensitive balance sheet.
+When rates rise, a liability sensitive balance sheet will generate a declining trend in net interest income.

-The change in formula for interest income and expense now accounts for two rates.
-The old rate applicable for the first part of the year.
-And the new rate applicable for the remaining part of the current year.
-There is no change in calculation for the one year bucket since our analysis horizon is limited to one year.
+The change in the formula for interest income and expense now accounts for two rates.
+The old rate applicable to the first part of the year and the new rate applicable for the remaining part of the current year.
+As our analysis has a one year limit, there is no change in the calculation for the one year bucket.

-D6 is the cell that links with the amount in the maturity bucket while C11 and C31 are the old and the new reference rates.
+D6 is the cell that links with the amount in the maturity bucket.
+C11 and C31 are the old and new reference rates.

 Similarly for the six month bucket:

-E6 is the cell that links with the amount in the maturity bucket while c11 and c31 are the old and the new reference rates.
+E6 is the cell that links with the amount in the maturity bucket.
+C11 and C31 are the old and new reference rates.